Nanobubble Water

 effective production method in 2014:

-As the main component of this class of carbon-ceramics, amorphous
+As the main component of this class of carbon-ceramics,

-carbon particles (SEM above) contribute micron-sized pores to the
+amorphous carbon particles (SEM above) contribute micron-sized

 However, investigation of the behavior of microbubbles produced